u4saif/Color-ChromeExtension/README.md

 # Color-ChromeExtension

-A Chrome Extension for enhance Colors manipulation
+A Chrome Extension for enhance Colors picker & color converter

 Best color picker tool.
 Pick colors from a browser tab and copy in any format.
 Awesome color picker allows you to select a pixel on the page and get color in popular formats.
+Grab colors from any website.
+It is Fast and reliable color picker tool.

 Features:

 ```
 ⭐ Pick a color from anywhere on your screen
 ⭐ Just select the color picker and pick the color it will generate the color code
 ⭐ Formats: hex, hex shorthand, RGB, HSL
 ⭐ History panel with the latest selected colors